WellerQu/weekday/README.md

 ## auto send E-mail

 You can also use `wp` with [crontab](http://man.linuxde.net/crontab).
-It can help you to set a task that to send an E-mail every 18:00 friday like this:
+It can help you to set a task that to send an E-mail every 18:00 friday, like this:

 ```
 SHELL=/bin/zsh